The second project is to build a sorting utility called lsort in C++ that

 Moreover, in this case, the example from GeeksForGeeks is much more complex than the proposed divide-and-conquer strategy shown above.

-When you are finished implementing your lsort
+When you are finished implementing your lsort sorting utility answer the

-following questions in the project02/README.md
+following questions in the project02/README.md:

 What is complexity of each of the sorting modes (ie. STL, QSORT, MERGE, QUICK)?
 For each method, briefly explain the best, average, and worst case complexities of the sorting mode in terms of Big-O notation.